 - It is good for the bones

-You should aim for between 48 and 56 grams of protein per day, taken from healthy food sources like chicken, lean beef, and even vegan sources.
-If you want to know the exact amount, take your weight and multiply it by 0.36 to get your protein RDA.
+If you want to know the exact amount of protein you should have, take your weight and multiply it by 0.36 to get your protein RDA.
 Eating lots of protein is good for you, so if you go over the RDA now and then, don’t worry—you’ll give yourself an extra boost.

 Homemade Versus Store-Bought Protein Bars

 I cover this in much more detail in my post “Are Protein Bars Good For You?”.
-I will say briefly that homemade is ALWAYS better than packaged, as long as you are not making bars that are full of sugar.
-Read my post on homemade granola bars, too, and try these also:
+I will say briefly that homemade is ALWAYS better than packaged, as long as you are not making bars that are full of sugar like a candy bar.
+Read my post on homemade granola bars, too, and try these also.
+Your stomach will thank you!

 - Easy Paleo 7 Layer Bars